pywbem/pywbemtools/docs/pywbemclicommands.rst

      |   +-- CIM_Foo_sub_sub
      +-- CIM_Foo_sub2

-See :ref:`pywbemcli class tree --help` for details.
+See :ref:`pywbemcli class tree --help` for the exact help output of the command.

 .. _`Instance command group`: